wp-plugins/social-media-feather/readme.txt

 * Integrated WordPress social sharing
 * WordPress social sharing and following widgets
 * Supports all major providers of social features
-* Sharing with Facebook, Twitter, Google+, reddit, Linkedin and e-mail
+* Sharing with Facebook, Twitter, Google+, reddit, Pinterest, Linkedin and e-mail
-* Following on Facebook, Twitter, Google+, Linkedin, YouTube or RSS Feed
+* Following on Facebook, Twitter, Google+, Pinterest, Linkedin, YouTube or RSS Feed
 * Each social provider can be enabled or disabled
 * Ability to select what services each provider will be exposed for
 * Full customization for titles and URLs for each provider